-(a) The Associate Dean for Academic Affairs shall reinstate a student only

-- when he or she determines that (1) there is a strong likelihood that the student will achieve a cumulative grade point average of 2.00 or higher at the end of the probationary year, and (2) there is a strong likelihood that the student will achieve a cumulative grade point average of 2.00 or higher in each semester thereafter. - (b) Second Chance Program.
-If a student is dismissed and reinstated at the end of the first year, the student must repeat any course in which the student made a grade below 2.00, up to a maximum of 22 total credit hours.
+- (1) The Associate Dean for Academic Affairs shall place a student on probation for one year under the Second Chance Program, see § 3-905(b)(2), only when he or she determines that (i) there is a strong likelihood that the student will achieve a cumulative grade point average of 2.00 or higher at the end of the probationary year, and (ii) there is a strong likelihood that the student will achieve a cumulative grade point average of 2.00 or higher in each semester thereafter. - (2) If a student is placed on probation under the Second Chance Program at the end of the first year, the student must repeat any course in which the student made a grade below 2.00, up to a maximum of 22 total credit hours.
 Upon repeating such a course, the grade that the student made when taking the course for the first time shall be replaced with a grade of "NC."
 The grade the student makes when repeating such a course shall be the grade used in calculating the student's cumulative grade point average.
 If a student would otherwise be required to repeat more than 22 total credit hours under this subsection, the Associate Dean for Academic Affairs may decide which course or courses will not be repeated due to the 22-credit-hour limitation or may, in appropriate cases, permit the student to decide which course or courses will not be repeated due to the 22-credit-hour limitation. - (c) A student in good standing who is not participating and has not participated in the Second Chance Program may nevertheless elect, with the permission of the Associate Dean for Academic Affairs, to repeat one or more first-year courses in which the student made below a 2.00.
-If such a student makes this election, the grade the student earned when taking the course the first time will be replaced by the grade earned upon repeating the course, following the same rules applied to grades under the Second Chance Program in subsection 3-907(b).
+If such a student makes this election, the grade the student earned when taking the course the first time will be replaced by the grade earned upon repeating the course, following the same rules applied to grades under the Second Chance Program in subsection 3-907(b)(2).

 Sept.
 21, 2004; Rev. Mar.
-6, 2009; June 4, 2014
+6, 2009; June 4, 2014; May 4, 2016

 § 3-908.
-Procedures for Reinstatement; Conditions.
+Procedures for Probation; Conditions.

-- (a) The Associate Dean for Academic Affairs shall have jurisdiction over reinstatement decisions and shall develop policies and procedures for making such decisions. - (b) A student shall initiate a petition for reinstatement by preparing a written petition addressed to the Associate Dean for Academic Affairs.
-The petition shall describe the student's academic circumstances, state the circumstances that caused the academic deficiency, and indicate why and how the student expects to make sufficient improvement to have a cumulative grade point average of 2.00 or higher at the end of the probationary year. - (c) If the Associate Dean for Academic Affairs decides to reinstate the student. the student must meet with the Director of the Academic Success Program to develop an academic success plan.
+- (a) The Associate Dean for Academic Affairs shall have jurisdiction over probation decisions and shall develop policies and procedures for making such decisions. - (b) A student shall initiate a petition for probation under section 3-905(b)(2) or (c) by preparing a written petition addressed to the Associate Dean for Academic Affairs.
+The petition shall describe the student's academic circumstances, state the circumstances that caused the academic deficiency, and indicate why and how the student expects to make sufficient improvement to have a cumulative grade point average of 2.00 or higher at the end of the probationary year, semester, or session. - (c) If the Associate Dean for Academic Affairs decides to place the student on probation, the student must meet with the Director of the Academic Success Program to develop an academic success plan.
 In addition, the Associate Dean may attach such further conditions to the decision as he or she deems to be in the best interests of the student and the law school under the particular circumstances involved.
-These conditions may demand such efforts as full participation and various tutorial academic enhancements and resources both inside and outside the law school.
-The conditions for reinstatement may be varied and may be enhanced and updated in the discretion of the Associate Dean during the probationary year.
+These conditions may demand such efforts as full participation in various tutorial and academic enhancements and resources both inside and outside the law school.
+The conditions for probation may be varied and may be enhanced and updated in the discretion of the Associate Dean during the probationary year, semester, or session.